sorobh/video-script-generator/README.md

 4. install all the dependencies `pip install -r requirements.txt`
 5. run the application with streamlit: `streamlit run app.py`

-Note: You will have to update your OPEN AI API key in the apikey.py file before you run this code in your conda environment.
+Note: You will have to update your `OPENAI API KEY` in the apikey.py file before you run this code in your conda environment.

 ## Explanaiton of what's happening